 If Buyer terminates this Contract, the maximum liability of Buyer to Supplier at any time shall not exceed the Maximum Termination Amount as specified in Attachment 4 to this Exhibit.

 Attachment 5 Form of Progress Report:

+Storage may be requested.
 Exhibit "D Seller Data Requirements: